Airsoft: Ballistics

+where $m$ is the mass in kilograms and $v$ is the speed in meters per second.

 Different regions vary in the velocity airsoft guns are allowed to shoot at.
 In the United States, velocity differs from the type of gameplay field.
 Close Quarter Battle arenas typically regulate velocity on airsoft guns at around 350 ft/s.
 For outdoor fields, velocity is usually regulated by the type of gun.
 With a standard 0.20 g pellet, fully automatic Airsoft Electric Guns (AEGs) are often set at less than 400 ft/s, semi-automatic DMR-style AEGs at 400–450 ft/s, and bolt-action (manually cocked spring-piston) sniper rifles at 450–500 ft/s.

-The maximum effective range of field-legal airsoft guns is all around 100 m with a highly upgraded sniper rifle replica.
+The maximum effective range of field-legal airsoft guns is around 100 m with a highly upgraded sniper rifle replica.
 Most airsoft guns used for field play will have an effective range of around 43–67 m, depending on the intended gameplay role.
 Most Airsoft guns are capable of shooting from 60 to 125 m/s, although it is also possible to purchase upgraded internals that will enable the gun to shoot up to 550 ft/s or higher.
 In California, a common limit for CQB is 350 ft/s.
 In Ireland, Italy and Japan the muzzle energy limit for airsoft guns is 1 joule no matter what the type of gameplay.
 In the UK, the law allows weapons locked to semi-automatic and bolt-action rifles to fire up to 2.5 joules (at muzzle velocity up to 518 ft/s).
 Any weapon "which is capable of discharging two or more missiles successively without repeated pressure on the trigger" is limited, by law, at 1.3 joules (velocity up to 374 ft/s).
 Northern Ireland has a maximum velocity of 100 m/s with 0.20 g pellets, without regard to the type of equipment.
 In Sweden, the legal limitations of airsoft guns caps the energy limit at 10 joules for manual guns, and 3 joules for semi- and fully automatic guns.